darrenyeung3110/cse160-WI22/PA8/Readme.md

 ## Report

-In lieu of a quiz you will writeup your optimizations, their motivations, pointers or copy of relevent code, and what they accomplish.
+In lieu of a quiz, you will submit a brief writeup detailing your optimizations, their motivations, pointers or copy of relevent code, and what they accomplish.
+This should not be long, but it should be instructive.
+Describe where in your code these optimizations exist and the effect that they had on the runtime.

 ## Submission and Grading